Who is a Physiotherapist?

 Rural, Semi-urban, Urban

-In ideal situations, a physiotherapist must be available in all kinds of geographical locations.
+In ideal situations, in the career as physiotherapist, one must be available in all kinds of geographical locations.
 But, they are majorly clustered in urban settings.
 The reason being higher pay as well as higher demand.
 There is still a significant number of physiotherapists in semi-urban locations but when it comes to rural areas there’s hardly any presence.
 People don’t want to work in rural settings because of lifestyle reasons as well as the pay is quite low.

-Time pressure is moderate in the case of physiotherapists.
-They work on weekends as well as in the evening hours.
+Time pressure is moderate in the career as physiotherapist.
+Individuals who opt for a career as a physiotherapist work on weekends as well as in the evening hours.
 A lot of physiotherapists also do part-time work.
-Most physiotherapists operate approximately forty-five hours a week while physiotherapists who are self-employed work more than this per week.
+In career as physiotherapist, individuals operate approximately forty-five hours a week while physiotherapists who are self-employed work more than this per week.
 So the time pressure for physiotherapists is more when working independently.